Son of a Gun, We Gonna Have Big Fun, Eating Delicious Wild Turkey and Sausage Jambalaya

 Jambalaya can be cooked in small batches indoors or in big pots over an outdoor flame.
 It is one of those “one pot” meals and is said to have been derived from paella, reflecting the Spanish influence in southern Louisiana.

 Cooking should be fun, adaptable to individual tastes and it is fun to experiment with jambalaya.
 The shrimp in this recipe can be omitted; chicken, pork, or even oysters can be added or substituted.
+We just added shrimp because they were in the refrigerator.
 Beef stock can be swapped for chicken broth.
-More or less vegetables or garlic can be used and the cayenne pepper can be revved up for a hotter dish.
+Use as many vegetables or as much garlic as you want.
+Rev up the cayenne pepper until your taste buds catch fire if you're like.
+You know what you like, right?
 The rice needs some fat to coat it during the cooking process, so at least one of the meats should yield a little fat to help out the butter.

 Other than the “work” invested in getting and cleaning your wild turkey, jambalaya is also a relatively inexpensive dish to prepare and seems to taste especially good when you’re having an outdoor affair in spring or fall.